One of the most common reasons people want to build shipping container homes is that they can be built relatively inexpensively.

 However, if you need to cut costs, consider that fact when choosing fixtures and furnishings, carpet, or paint.
 Since each of these things can easily be changed or upgraded at a later date, you can delay the purchase of expensive items until a later date.

-Another way to conserve money over time is to choose building materials which require low maintenance.
+Another way to conserve money over time is to choose building materials that require low maintenance.
 A good example of this is using a metal roof.
 These require very little upkeep once they have been installed.

 We want to emphasize that you should not try to save money on the structural components of your shipping container home.